 • Receipts associated with the move

 For those who plan to hire professional movers, setting aside cash in an envelope could help when it comes time to tip.
 Often, people tip their movers if they’re happy with the job they completed.
-Taking out cash the day before a move can simplify tipping, as it’s one less thing to think about during the actual move day.
+Taking out cash the day before a move can simplify tipping, as it’s one less thing to think about during moving day.

 Common Moving Expenses

-Now that planning for packing and moving have been covered, there are some common moving costs to bear in mind.
-When budgeting for a move, it can be useful to plan for expenses that can add up, including:
+When budgeting for a move, it can be useful to plan for expenses that can add up quickly.